hughes-drew/wustl_pathogen_report/README.md

 $ Rscript app.R
 ```

-Alternatively, a demo is also available at:
+In addition, a demo is also available at:

 - [hughesdrew.shinyapps.io/pathogen_report/](https://hughesdrew.shinyapps.io/pathogen_report/)